Harvard Rescinds Offer To Parkland Survivor After Discovery Of Racist Comments

 What did Kashuv say?

-On May 23, the Huffington Post published messages written by Kashuv that contained repeated uses of the n-word, and phrases like, "Kill all the f***ing Jews."
-According to the Huffington Post, the screenshots of the text, Skype conversations and Google documents were provided by classmates and a "former friend" of Kashuv.
+On May 23, the Huffington Post published messages written by Kashuv that contained repeated uses of the N-word and phrases like "Kill all the f***ing Jews."
+According to the Huffington Post, the screenshots of the texts, Skype conversations and Google documents were provided by classmates and a "former friend" of Kashuv.

-Kashuv defended himself on Twitter for the comments, saying he used "callous and inflammatory language in an effort to be as extreme and as shocking as possible."
-He noted that he was 16 years old when he made the comments, and that the shooting changed his perspective.
+Kashuv defended himself on Twitter, saying he used "callous and inflammatory language in an effort to be as extreme and shocking as possible."
+He noted that he was 16 years old when he made the comments and that the shooting changed his perspective.

 "I see the world through different eyes and am embarrassed by the petty, flippant kid represented in those screenshots," he said on Twitter.

-Harvard's Decision
+Harvard's decision

-According to a screenshot posted by Kashuv, William Fitzsimmons, the Dean of Admissions, asked him to provide a "full accounting" of his racist statements and a "written explanation of your actions" in a letter dated May 24.
+According to a screenshot posted by Kashuv, William Fitzsimmons, the dean of admissions, asked him to provide a "full accounting" of his racist statements and a "written explanation of your actions" in a letter dated May 24.

 1/ THREAD: Harvard rescinded my acceptance.— Kyle Kashuv (@KyleKashuv) June 17, 2019